DataDog/hiring-engineers/answers.md

 3. Installed the Datadog integration for MySQL.
 4. Configured the integration by adding Datadog as a user and granting required permissions for metric collection.
 5. Installed the Datadog Agent for Windows.
+6. Added the tags vinnakotatag0 an vinnakotatag1 in datadog.config.
+See screenshot of the host and its tags on the Host Map page in Datadog below:

 ![alt text](https://github.com/madhulikavinnakota/hiring-engineers/blob/screenshots/Screenshot%20of%20host%20dell-PC%20%20on%20hostmap.png "Screenshot of host map with Windows and AWS")